-If your request for emergency processing is approved, the Consulate will contact you, usually by email, to schedule an interview appointment.
+If your request for emergency processing is approved, the Consulate may contact you by email or phone or physical mail, to schedule an interview appointment.

 Questions about nonimmigrant visas should be directed to the Applicant Service Center: https://ais.usvisa-info.com/en-MX/iv/information/contact_us.

 Routine nonimmigrant visa services, with very limited exceptions, remain suspended in Ciudad Juarez.
-Please note that some consulates in Mexico can provide appointments for students and certain work visa categories as conditions allow.
 Nonimmigrant visa applicants are reminded that they can schedule an appointment at any consulate in Mexico.

-If you have an urgent matter and need a nonimmigrant visa to travel immediately, you must first schedule an appointment on the first available date through our online system:
+If you have an urgent matter and need a nonimmigrant visa to travel immediately, you must first schedule an appointment for an available date in our online system:

 After this appointment is scheduled, the system will give you the opportunity to request expedited processing and explain why you need an earlier appointment.

-K visa applicants with emergency circumstances should follow the immigrant visa instructions above for “How to Request an Emergency Appointment” to contact the Consulate General.
+K visa applicants with emergency circumstances should follow the immigrant visa instructions above for “How to Request an Emergency Appointment.”

-The U.S. Consulate General in Ciudad Juarez has restarted very limited processing of E-2 cases in the order they were received.
-As of February 2021, the Consulate has begun rescheduling interviews for some E-2 cases received in March 2020.
+The U.S. Consulate General in Ciudad Juarez is processing E-2 (treaty investor) cases in the order they were received.
+The Consulate is now rescheduling interviews for E-2 cases received in March 2020.

 The U.S. Embassy in Mexico City now offers limited appointment capacity for E-2 visa applicants as well.
 For more information about Mexico City appointment availability and the application process, please contact the Embassy at MexicoCityEVisa@state.gov.